Tree-sitter

 append!

-Appends onto the textual result of a capture with one or more other captures or string literals.
+Appends onto the textual result of a capture with one or more other captures or strings.

 Syntax: (#append! capture captureOrString...)

 The current text of the capture will be appended with the provided arguments, in order.
-Each additional argument may be either a capture name or string literal.
+Each additional argument may be either a capture name or string.
 If a capture is specified its current textual result will be used.

-Performing multiple append predicates on the same capture will continue to append onto the end of the previous result.
+Performing multiple append directives on the same capture will continue to append onto the end of the previous result.

 Examples: